Breizhtorm/Contact-Form-7-Signature-Addon/readme.txt

 Use CSS like you would do for any other field in your form.
 For example, using the field wrapper, you can add a border like this :
 `
-.wpcf7-form-control-signature-wrap canvas{
+.wpcf7-form-control-signature-body canvas{
 	border: 1px dotted #BADA55;
 }
 `

 = How do i make my signature field responsive ? =

 It depends on your form layout but once again, you can do this by using basic CSS instructions.
-The plugin will deal with window size and device orientation changes by automatically updating itself to match the right size (and clearing the field content).
+The plugin will deal with window size and device orientation automatically updating itself to match the right size.

+The only thing you have to do is override the field wrapper (not the canvas itself) size like this :
 `
 @media screen and (max-width: 768px) {
-    .wpcf7-form-control-signature-wrap canvas{
+    .wpcf7-form-control-signature-wrap {
         width:100%;
-        height:100%;
     }
 }
 ...
 `

+= The field is not working well after my desktop browser window was resized or after orientation change on my mobile.
+How can i fix that ? =

+The signature field needs to be "reloaded" too when its container's size changes, but you should be aware that it will also clear its content.
+I assume this is your responsability to do so.
+The plugin provides a javascript function that you can call from your theme's Javascript in order to do that :
+`
+window.onresize = sigFieldsResize;
+`

 == Changelog ==

+= 2.6 =
+* REALLY fixed the device ratio bug on HDPi devices like iPads
+* Fixed a major issue with 2.5 where the field was "growing" on window resize (facepalm)
+* Refactored field layout

 = 2.5 =
 * Updated signature pad library to v1.4.0